pablisch/alternative-routes-app-with-openai/README.md

 6. You may switch to another line and as long as the page is not refreshed, any generated names and themes will be remembered.

 ## App Structure
-The original version of the app was built entirely on a Node.js and Express.js backend with no database which inlcuded the use of a static public folder and all browser pages and logic were served from the backend server.
+v1.The original version of the app was built entirely on a Node.js and Express.js backend with no database which inlcuded the use of a static public folder and all browser pages and logic were served from the backend server.

+v2.
 The second iteration introduced a separate frontend server using vanilla js and a simple html page.
 The backend server became used only for the API calls to OpenAI and the frontend server used to serve the html page and the static assets.

+v3.
 This third iteration has moved the frontend and backend into separate folders to provide a clear separation and structure in preparation for the introduction of a database and later the use of a framework such as React.

+v4.
+The fourth iteration has introduced a database using MongoDB and Mongoose.
+The database is used to store the generated names and themes and the station names for each line.
+The frontend and backend servers have been updated to use the database and the frontend has been updated to display the station names from the database.

+This iteration also introduces additional ppages for 'about' and 'contact'.